rcanalogs1/Pd2/README.md

     diabled under1000gold(40lvl under),diabled under2000gold(38~69lvl),diabled under5000gold(over 70lvl)
  8. The normal item which has 6 soc is able (cristal sword, halberd, and so on)
  9. CLUB NORMAL ITEM FOR RUNE WORD IS AVAILABLE ON STARTER FILTER
- 10. SOME ENHANCED DAMAGE ITEM IS AVAILABLE ON STARTER FILTER.
- 11. MAGIC SKILLER ITEM IS AVAILABLE ON STARTER FILTER (UNDER LEVEL 80)
+ 10. MAGIC SKILLER ITEM IS AVAILABLE ON STARTER FILTER (UNDER LEVEL 80)
- 12. NORMAL1 AND NORMAL2 HAS DIFFERENTIAL FOR SYMBOL.
+ 11. NORMAL1 AND NORMAL2 HAS DIFFERENTIAL FOR SYMBOL.

 ----------------------------------------------------------------------------------------------------------------------
 ### Update